aaronhaines/book/AI_Advantage__A_Strategic_Guide_for_Financial_Data.md

+# AI Advantage: A Strategic Guide for Financial Data Vendors in the GenAI Era

 - [AI Advantage: A Strategic Guide for Financial Data Vendors in the GenAI Era](#ai-advantage-a-strategic-guide-for-financial-data-vendors-in-the-genai-era)
   - [Understanding the GenAI Revolution in Financial Data](#understanding-the-genai-revolution-in-financial-data)
     - [The Evolving Landscape of Financial Services Data](#the-evolving-landscape-of-financial-services-data)